News + Articles

 Choose a bridge for a stronger bite and a natural feel.
 Go with dentures if you need a budget-friendly fix for many missing teeth.

-How Much Does a Dental Bridge Cost?
+How Much Does a Dental Bridge Cost in 2025?

-The cost of a dental bridge depends on several factors, including the type of bridge, the materials used, your location, and insurance coverage.
+The cost of a bridge depends on several factors, including the type of bridge, the materials used, your location, and insurance coverage.

 Implant-supported bridges, or those made with premium materials, may cost $5,000 to $15,000 or more, especially when replacing multiple teeth.